RyanGreenup/draftsmith_cli/README.md

 ## Installation

-To get started with NoteMaster:
+To get started with Draftsmith:

 ### Backend